EladCoding/HideMetaData/README.md

 ```

-*Note that before running this part you should update the specific mixnet architecture details, at:
+*Note that before running this part you should update the specific mixnet architecture details,
-$ProjectDir$\externals
+and implement the function that generate it. at:
+$ProjectDir$\scripts\CreateNodesMap\CreateNodesMap function.

 ## Contributing